MickBuilder/sugar_catch/terms_of_service.md

-# Sweetr Terms of Use & Privacy Policy
+# Clean Foods Terms of Use & Privacy Policy

-Welcome to Sweetr.
+Welcome to Clean Foods.
 Before you can use our application, it is mandatory to agree to these Extended Terms of Use and Privacy Policy.
 The following terms apply to all users of our application.

 By accessing or using our services, you are confirming that you have read and understood these terms and agree to be legally bound by them.
 If you do not agree to these terms, you should not use our application or services.